canonical/charming-actions/release-charm/README.md

 # canonical/charming-actions/release-charm

 This action is used to release an already uploaded charm to a different channel in charmhub.
-It is designed to be manually triggered with the inputs .
+It is designed to be manually triggered with the inputs.
 The revision of the charm must be uploaded using `upload-charm` action.
 It updates the existing revision release tag with the destination channel and timestamp.

 ## Usage